hoogenm/RepData_PeerAssessment1/README.md

-# Reproducible - Assignment 1 - Submission
+# Reproducible Research: Assignment 1 - Submission

+## Comments for reviewers

 This repository contains the submission for peer assessment 1 of the course.
 The generated ```.md``` file is ```PA1_template.md```.